Nancy van Overveldt

-Nancy van Overveldt, born Nancy Wilhelmina Scheffer (February 2, 1930 – June 7, 2015) was a Dutch-Mexican artist.
+Nancy van Overveldt (February 2, 1930 – June 7, 2015), born Nancy Wilhelmina Scheffer, was a Dutch-Mexican artist.
 Van Overveldt worked with Mathías Goeritz, Pedro Friedeberg and Angela Gurría, among other modernistas solitarios from the Generación de la Ruptura.

 Life

 Youth and education

 Nancy Wilhelmina Scheffer was born in The Hague on February 2, 1930, as daughter of Henri Eduard Scheffer, lawyer, and Jacoba Maria van Overveldt.
 In 1947 she obtained a prize in a national drawing contest and in 1948 she was accepted in the Royal Academy of Art in the Hague.
 En 1950 she moved to Paris to study in the academy of André Lhote.

 Mexico

 Private life

 In the train between The Hague and Paris, Van Overveldt met her future husband, Reinhardt Ruge, a Mexican of German descent.
 They moved to Mexico and had a daughter, Tiahoga Ruge.
 Van Overveldt obtained Mexican citizenship.
 After separating from Ruge, Van Overveldt married Valentín Saldaña with whom she had her second daughter, Alejandra Saldaña.